Artificial intelligence in recruiting: a guide to human resource

 Every area of recruiting where you can distinguish between input and output – such as CV screening, sourcing and assessments – will be largely automated.

-P.S.: if you arrived at this article by searching on Google for “artificial intelligence in recruiting” you have already experienced automation: the machine has chosen for you the best answers, in terms of content, to your search question.
-What they call SEO (Search Engine Optimization), if you think about it, is nothing more than a “little bit” of artificial intelligence mixed with human’s ability to “get found”.
+P.S.
+If you reached this article by searching on Google for “artificial intelligence in recruiting,” you have already experienced automation: the machine has chosen for you the best answers, in terms of content, to your search query.
+What we call SEO (Search Engine Optimization), if you think about it, is nothing more than a “little bit” of artificial intelligence mixed with the human’s ability to “get found”.

 The benefits of artificial intelligence (AI) in recruiting